 If you’ve made the decision to leave your job you’ll want to notify your employer in a professional manner.
 There are many reasons for deciding to leave a job such as the need to spend time caring for family or accepting a position at another company.
 In this article, we cover what you need to know about resignation letters and how to write one, plus templates to help you make your own depending on your situation.

 What is a resignation letter?

-A resignation letter is an official document that records the end of your employment with an organization that should come after you’ve indicated your decision to leave in person or via email.
+A resignation letter is an official document that records the end of your employment with an organization.
+This document is usually required after you’ve indicated your decision to leave in person or via email.

 Typically a resignation letter includes the following information:

 What not to include in your resignation letter

 Regardless of your reasons for leaving your job, communicate your decision to your employer in a positive, respectful way.
 As a professional document, resignation letters should not include complaints about the company, your manager or coworkers.
 To keep it professional, only include the information listed above and use a positive or matter-of-fact tone throughout.

 How to write a resignation letter

 Writing a resignation letter can be a simple process if you follow a few key steps.
 Before writing your letter, consult with your direct supervisor or HR manager to follow any processes your company has in place regarding resignations.
 For example, they might ask you to provide specific information or send your letter to certain people at the company.